 - The connectors are weak.
 If you gently twist the connectors on your coax cable and they feel loose, then they are weak.

-One of the earliest detections to see if your coax cable goes bad is to see if they were bad before you use them.
+One of the earliest detections to see if your coax cable goes wrong is if they were bad before you use them.
 Many different companies today make coax cables.
 However, not all coax cables are high quality.
-Do the above methods of inspection first and be sure not to buy a weak coax cable.
+Do the above methods of inspection first, and be sure not to buy a weak coax cable.

-As you have read above, it’s easy for a coax cable to go bad.
-To ensure that your coax cable can be used for a long time there are two things that you can do.
+As you have read above, it’s easy for a coax cable to go wrong.
+To ensure that your coax cable can be used for a long time, there are two things that you can do.
 To start, make sure that you install a coax cable correctly.
 Secondly, you should avoid unnecessary moving your coax cable once it has been installed.

--One of the earliest detections to see if your coax cable has gone bad is to see if they were bad before you use them.
-Many different companies today make coax cables.
-However, not all coax cables are made of high quality.
+-One of the earliest detections to see if your coax cable has gone wrong is to see if they were terrible before using them.
+Many different companies today make cables, and however, not all coax cables are made of high quality.
 Be sure not to buy a weak coax cable by doing the above methods of inspection first.